 Through the Personal Responsibility and Education Program (PREP), the Health Department supports a variety of community organizations that promote adolescent sexual and reproductive health.
 Authorized by Congress as part of the Affordable Care Act of 2010, the Personal Responsibility Education Program (PREP) teaches about abstinence and contraception to prevent pregnancy and sexually transmitted infections.
 Vermont’s PREP program also covers three adult preparation topics: Healthy Relationships, Healthy Life Skills, and Adolescent Development.

 PREP awards are granted to state agencies to educate young people on both abstinence and contraception to prevent pregnancy and sexually transmitted infections, including HIV/AIDS.
-The program targets youth ages 10 to 19 who are homeless, in foster care, live in rural areas or in geographic areas with high teen birth rates, or come from racial or ethnic minority groups.
+The program reaches youth ages 10 to 19 who are homeless, in foster care, live in rural areas or in geographic areas with high teen birth rates, or come from racial or ethnic minority groups.
 The program also supports pregnant youth and parents under the age of 21.
 PREP projects replicate effective, evidence-based programs or incorporate elements of projects that have been proven to delay sexual activity, increase condom or contraceptive use for sexually active youth, or reduce pregnancy among youth.

-Vermont PREP funds a number of community organizations that serve youth to implement an evidence-based curriculum.
+Vermont PREP funds a number of community organizations that serve youth to implement an evidence-based curriculum called Making Proud Choices!

 - Adolescent Pregnancy Prevention ~ Personal Responsibility Education Program (PREP)